This type is meant to model operations like in functions, or the method on - specifically, the way that they recursively unwrap .

 type T1 = () => void

-Constructs a type by excluding null and undefined from Type.
+Constructs a type by excluding and from .

 example